An agreement between Ireland and the Permanent Court of Arbitration (PCA) strengthens Dublin’s position as a hub for international dispute resolution.

 4. A history of enforcing arbitration decisions

-The Irish legal system has a strong, long-established and successful domestic regime for the enforcement of arbitral awards and court judgements.
+Ireland’s legal system offers a highly effective framework for the enforcement of arbitral awards and court judgements.
+This provides parties with legal certainty and procedural efficiency.

 5. Ireland’s common law system